-By the early 1800s, juvenile gangs had become an unwanted fixture in the big cities of the United States.
-They hung out on street corners, verbally abused pedestrians, and
+By the early 1800s, juvenile gangs had become an unwanted fixture in the big cities.
+They hung out on street corners, verbally abused pedestrians, and pelted citizens with rocks and snowballs-and these were among the least threatening of their behaviors.
+The more serious behaviors of these violent gangs of juveniles included robbing and aggravated assault of innocent citizens.
+Something needed to be done-but what?